 Kat Cole loved Seattle University so much, she came back.
-Starting her undergrad career at Seattle University she got her BS in Psychology and is now in her first year of the Masters of Social Work Program.
-She is the Seattle University NASW representative as well as a proud member of the Arts and Sciences Graduate Council.
+Starting her undergrad career at Seattle University she got her BS in Psychology and is now in her second year of the Masters of Social Work Program.
+She is the Seattle University NASW representative as well as a proud co-president of the Arts and Sciences Graduate Council.
 Recently, she has worked with vulnerable populations within the city of Bellevue as well as young adults with mood and anxiety disorders.
 She looks forward to another wonderful year growing at Seattle University.

 Frankie John was born in Germany and has lived and worked in Europe, Asia, the Middle East and the USA.
 She received a bachelor degree from the European Business School London and Paris in Business and Entrepreneurship.
 Additionally, she holds a degree in Nutrition.
 She is passionate to learn about different cultures and connect with people.
 Her free time is spent doing yoga, running around the city, cooking or climbing mountains.
 Frankie is excited to represent the MAP program and be in involved and positively contribute to the Seattle University community.